Assistant Professor of Culturally Engaged Digital Humanities

 Office: Bessey Hall

-Christina Boyles is an Assistant Professor of Culturally-engaged Digital Humanities at Michigan State University.
+Christina Boyles is an Assistant Professor of Culturally Engaged Digital Humanities at Michigan State University.
 Her research explores the relationship between disaster, social justice, and the environment.
-She is the director of the María Memory Bank, a project that works with community organizations across Puerto Rico and the Caribbean to collect and preserve stories about Hurricane María.
+She is the director of the Archivo de Respuestas Emergencias de Puerto Rico, a project that works with community organizations to collect and preserve oral histories and disaster-related artifacts about Hurricane María.
 She also is the co-founder of SurvDH, a community that explores the intersections between surveillance and the humanities.
-Her published work appears in Digital Humanities Quarterly, Bodies of Information: Feminist Debates in the Digital Humanities, American Quarterly, Studies in American Indian Literatures, and more.
+Her published work appears in enculturation, Digital Humanities Quarterly, Bodies of Information: Feminist Debates in the Digital Humanities, American Quarterly, Studies in American Indian Literatures, and more.

 Ph.D., Baylor University